Alex Jones Scoops Megyn Kelly And Proves The Media Isn't Ready For The Trolls

 The 30-minute clip — which contains the usual diatribes from Jones about media fairness, three minutes of ads for Infowars and its array of nutraceutical supplements, and a well-edited series of montages featuring clips of mainstream media bashing both Kelly and Jones for the interview — is masterfully constructed with the purpose of embarrassing Kelly and NBC News.

-After a week in which Kelly and her producers have repeatedly assured viewers and the press that the interview will hold Jones to account, the leaked audio — from weeks before the interview suggests a soft-focus piece designed to humanize Jones.
-In the audio, Kelly tells Jones she took interest of him during his two-week long custody trial, which she did not attend in person.
+After a week in which Kelly and her producers have repeatedly assured viewers and the press that the interview will hold Jones to account, the leaked audio — from weeks before the interview — suggests a soft-focus piece designed to humanize Jones.
+In the tape, Kelly tells Jones she took interest in him during his two-week-long custody trial, which she did not attend in person.

-“I think you had a very good point about the way the media was covering it and treated you and your family as fair game and they never would’ve done that if you were a mainstream media figure,” she said.
+“I think you had a very good point about the way the media was covering it and treated you and your family as fair game, and they never would’ve done that if you were a mainstream media figure,” she says.
 “I saw a whole different side of you…[it] just reminded me you're just like anybody.
 You're a dad and you go through the things we all go through.”

 At one point, Kelly even seems to suggest Jones will be able to review the footage of the interview.
 “I will promise you to personally look at any clips we want to use of you and have a producer run by you whether we are taking it in context,” she tells Jones.